 My long experience in singing is both helpful with that and any music number we embed in our plays.

-Abstract: This document defines a protocol for sending DNS messages over the Constrained Application Protocol (CoAP).
-These CoAP messages are protected by DTLS-Secured CoAP (CoAPS) or Object Security for Constrained RESTful Environments (OSCORE) to provide encrypted DNS message exchange for constrained devices in the Internet of Things (IoT).
+Abstract: This document defines a protocol for exchanging DNS queries (OPCODE 0) over the Constrained Application Protocol (CoAP).
+These CoAP messages can be protected by (D)TLS-Secured CoAP or Object Security for Constrained RESTful Environments (OSCORE) to provide encrypted DNS message exchange for constrained devices in the Internet of Things (IoT).

 Proceedings of the ACM on Networking, Vol. 1, No. CoNEXT2 (Acc: 18.5%) • Sep 2023